 Schools can request payments from parents under three categories: Essential Student Learning Items, Optional Items or Voluntary Financial Contributions.

 Each school determines whether an item, activity or service is an Essential Student Learning Item or an Optional Item within the context of their distinct learning and teaching program.
-Good governance practice will ensure school councils consider and are able to communicate the rationale for the classification of items, activities or services, requested and charged according to the three categories.
+Schools must be able to communicate the rationale for the classification of items, activities or services, requested and charged.

 Essential student learning items||These are items, activities or services that the school deems